unoplatform/workshops/tube-player/modules/02-Creating-basic-layout-with-C-markup/README.md

 In this module, you will use C# markup to create a UI.
 This will comprise of a `Grid` containing a `TextBox` which will be used to search for YouTube videos, as well as a [`ListView`](https://learn.microsoft.com/windows/apps/design/controls/listview-and-gridview) which will display results.
 In this module you'll rather focus on creating the UI, you will create data services and populate these controls with data in the next module.

-You will also learn in this module how to setup up basic data-binding to a feed/state in the model.
+You will also learn in this module how to set up basic data-binding to a feed/state in the model.

 > [!NOTE]
 > Unless we need to perform platform-specific tasks, all of the work will be done in the *TubePlayer* project, which is what's referenced by the various platform-specific projects and contains the shared functionality of the app.
 These are located under the  *Platforms* folder in the solution.